JohnLCaron/rlauxe/docs/OneAudit3.md

 * OneAudit results are much better in version 3.
 * It doesnt matter what the cvr percent is: the variation in the various oneaudit-cvrPercent is likely due to random variation in when errors are encountered in the sequence.
-* OneAudit results have similar sensitities to errors as CLCA.
+* OneAudit results have similar sensitivities to errors as CLCA.
 * IRV (Raire) audits are less likely to have their outcomes altered due to random changes in the ballots.
 * Polling audit sample sizes are all but impervious to errors.